catalyzeio/stratum-docs/guides/rails-postgres.md

 # Datica Rails - PostgreSQL Guide

 ## Introduction
-This guide will walk you through an end-to-end roll-out of a Ruby on Rails app with logging, environment variables and connection to a PostgreSQL database hosted on Datica's The Platform.
+This guide will walk you through an end-to-end roll-out of a Ruby on Rails app with logging, environment variables and connection to a PostgreSQL database hosted on Datica's Platform.
 We assume that you already have a contract in place with us as well as a signed BAA.
 Please contact us if you need help or register for a [Free Trial][4].

 You will start by creating your environment and linking your local app to our internal git repositories as outlined in our [Onboarding Guide][1].
 Then you will add logging, environment variables and a PostgreSQL database to your app.
 Lastly you will commit your changes and push your app to the secure Datica platform.